-Guacamole is probably one of the simplest recipes ever.
-Whenever we’re in Florida we get together with family at a Mexican restaurant where they make tableside guacamole.
-It’s fun to watch and customize the way we like it.
+When we’re in Florida we like to get together with family at a favorite Mexican restaurant that makes their guacamole tableside.
+It’s fun to watch and they customize it how we like it.
 In my case, extra lime and without a crazy amount of heat.

-For the best guacamole, it’s all about fresh ingredients ~ avocado, jalapeno, cilantro, lime juice and cilantro.
+For the best guacamole, it’s all about fresh ingredients: avocado, jalapeno, lime juice and cilantro.
 A little garlic powder, salt and pepper bring it all home.

 The inspiration for this recipe is partly from many girls’ lunches and dinners at California Pizza Kitchen and one of their classics, the Avocado Club Eggroll.
 If you’ve never been to Cali Pizza, it’s time.
 The menu goes way beyond creative pizza and salads.
 Maybe they should change their name to California Pizza and Lots of Other Good Food Kitchen.
 But that’s for another post.
 The tasty filling for these Chicken Avocado Club Wontons is nestled in a mini wonton cup, then baked not fried so they’re a bit healthier, leaving room for wine. . .and dessert.